Iowa Hawkeyes

-The Iowa Hawkeyes are the athletic teams that represent the University of Iowa, located in Iowa City, Iowa.
-The Hawkeyes have varsity teams in 22 sports, 8 for men and 14 for women; a 15th women's sport will be added in 2023.
-The teams participate in Division I of the National Collegiate Athletic Association (NCAA) and are members of the Big Ten Conference.
-Currently, the school's athletic director is Gary Barta.
+The Iowa Hawkeyes are the athletic teams that represent the University of Iowa, located in Iowa City, Iowa, United States.
+The Hawkeyes have varsity teams in 20 sports, 7 for men and 13 for women; The teams participate in Division I of the National Collegiate Athletic Association (NCAA) and are members of the Big Ten Conference (since 1899).
+Currently, the school's athletic director is Beth Goetz.

 Historically, Iowa has been very successful in wrestling, with 37 team Big Ten championships and 24 team national championships.
 The Hawkeyes have also won national championships in five other sports: men's gymnastics, football, field hockey, rifle and women's track and field.
-In basketball, Iowa has reached the NCAA Final Four on four occasions.
-The men's team has done this three times, most recently in 1980, while the women's team has done it once, in 1993.
+In basketball, Iowa has reached the NCAA Final Four on six occasions.
+The men's team has done this three times, most recently in 1980, and the women's team has also done it three times, in 1993, 2023 and 2024.
 The baseball team has reached the College World Series once, in 1972.
 Iowa's softball team has played in the Women's College World Series on four occasions, most recently in 2001.

 Football home games are played at Kinnick Stadium, while basketball, gymnastics, volleyball, and wrestling events are held at Carver–Hawkeye Arena.
 The school's baseball team plays at Duane Banks Field and the softball team plays at Bob Pearl Softball Field.